Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number: Results

 \subsection{Model A--Log-Normal}

 Model A comparisons with the data for boundary layers, pipes, and channels are shown in figure~\ref{model} (left column).
 Best fits to the data were obtained using the constants listed in table~\ref{tab:A params}.
 For all three flows, over the entire Reynolds number ranges covered by the data, the model gives excellent agreement with the data.
 In the right column, two cases have been picked out for each flow type, separated by about a factor of 10 in Reynolds number.
 These examples illustrate how well the model reproduces the spectrum at all Reynolds numbers explored here.
-In addition, we see how $g_1$ and $g_2$ contribute to the total energy content, how they display significant overlap in $T^+$ over the full Reynold number range, and how the sub-convective ridge evolves with Reynolds number.
+In addition, we see how $g_1$ and $g_2$ contribute to the total energy content, how they display significant overlap in $T^+$ over the full Reynold number range, and how the {inner peak} evolves with Reynolds number.

 The amplitudes $A_1$ for pipes and channels are Reynolds number dependent, but only at the lower Reynolds numbers.
 The amplitudes $A_2$ for all three flow types depend on Reynolds number in an identical manner, with a fixed offset of 2.2, corresponding to a Reynolds number of 180.
 The values of $\overline{T}^+$ and $\overline{T}^o$ are more or less as expected from our earlier discussion, with the exception of $\overline{T}^o$ for pipes, which is considerably smaller than the values for boundary layers and channels.
-This suggests that in pipes there is a relatively slower growth in the sub-convective contribution.
+This suggests a comparatively slower growth of the low-frequency contribution in pipes—a point not emphasised in prior work.